(All fields required)

 These courses and experiences prepare our fellows not only to be elite pediatric subspecialists, but also to be competent, ethical professionals.

 During the initial year of the Nephrology / Hypertension Fellowship, training focuses on the clinical program.
 Fellows spend six months on in-patient service and three months on dialysis service.
-During this time, they also attend nephrology clinics that occur three mornings of the week.
+They also attend nephrology clinics that occur two mornings of the week and develop an outpatient continuity clinic.
 A full-time faculty member is always available and makes daily rounds with the trainee.

 The second and third years of the Nephrology / Hypertension Fellowship focus on research.
 The research training program is supervised by Prasad Devarajan, MD, and is based in the laboratories of the Division of Nephrology and Hypertension, and a number of cooperating laboratories across the academic medical center.
 Training is focused in six major areas, chosen because of their relevance to childhood kidney disease:

 Toward the end of his or her first year, each fellow selects a focus area and plans a project with a faculty mentor.
 The final two years of the fellowship are spent following one of three pathways:

 The goal for each fellow, regardless of pathway, is to produce two first-author publications during his or her fellowship.
 The fellow’s clinical responsibility in these latter years is reduced to weekday night and weekend call.
 In addition to pathway work, fellows regularly participate in journal clubs and research seminar series.